mmarkdown/mmark/mmark.1.md

 Mmark can also be "translated" into markdown again.
 This is a useful feature for auto-formatting markdown files.

+## Manual Pages

+The man renderer outputs nroff that can be viewed via man(1).

 # OPTIONS

 **-ast**